Job Description Office of Information Technology

 This is the lead/advanced journey-level class in the IT Business Systems Analyst classification series.
 This classification is distinguished from the IT Business Systems Analyst II in that incumbents in the Senior IT Business Systems Analyst classification are responsible for performing complex professional business analysis and application development related duties that include providing lead direction to other analytical staff and providing strategic input; and/or coordinating and managing projects that are moderate to large in size and scope, requiring coordination across multiple departments/divisions, the direction of multiple professional technical staff, and the procurement/utilization of significant resources.
 EXAMPLES OF ESSENTIAL DUTIES

 Duties may include, but are not limited to the following:

 EMPLOYMENT STANDARDS Knowledge of:

-- General operations, services, concepts terms and activities common to a comprehensive state-of-the-art information systems program.
+- A broad range of operations, services, concepts, terms and activities common to a comprehensive, state-ofthe-art information systems program.